 Can I tailor my account information for each marketplace?

 The information you include in your initial marketplace registration is your default information.
 However, you do have the ability to customize your account information to each marketplace within your NAUA.

-I prefer to do FBA over merchant-fulfilled.
 Can I maintain inventory in the USA Fulfillment Centers and fulfill orders in Canada?

-No. The way the NAUA is organized, sellers cannot sell across marketplaces.
+No, even if you prefer to do FBA over Merchant-fulfilled.
+The way the NAUA is organized, sellers cannot sell across marketplaces.
 Instead, they must house inventory in fulfillment centers in each marketplace where they are selling.
 If you are expanding to the Amazon.ca marketplace, this would mean importing inventory to Canada.
 See below for details about importing your products into Canada.

 How do I manage my FBA inventory in each the Canada marketplace?

 Since the U.S. and Canada fulfillment centers are not connected, FBA sellers will manage their inventory in each marketplace, separate from the other.